ethpandaops/ethereum-package/README.md

 # Configuration place for grafana
 grafana_params:
+  # A list of locators for grafana dashboards to be loaded be the grafana service
+  grafana_additional_dashboards: []
   # Resource management for grafana container
   # CPU is milicores
   # RAM is in MB